TestCentricity/testcentricity_web/README.md

 The TestCentricity™ core generic framework for desktop and mobile web site testing implements a Page Object and Data Object Model DSL for use with Cucumber, Capybara, and Selenium-Webdriver.

-The TestCentricity™ web gem supports running testing against the following web test targets:
+The TestCentricity™ Web gem supports running testing against the following web test targets:

 * locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge)
 * locally hosted emulated iOS, Android, and Windows Phone mobile browsers (using Firefox)